 How to enjoy a Tigers weekend, inside or outside the stadium:

-Where to tailgate with Tigers fans – Many neighborhoods near the stadium offer private parking areas.
+Many neighborhoods near the stadium offer private parking areas.
 Bring your own food and beverages and count on being welcomed by the tailgate veterans.
-Or do your own thing near The Lawn at Littlejohn Coliseum, home to the Tiger Tailgate Show area.
+Or do your own thing near the Lawn at Littlejohn Coliseum, home to the Tiger Tailgate Show area.